-I have received and read the attendance information and will make every effort to ensure my child/children attend school every day that school is in session.

-I have received and read the notice to parents regarding federal laws and education code excerpts relating to rights of parents or guardians of minor pupils.
+- □ I have received and read the attendance information and will make every effort to ensure my child/children attend school every day that school is in session. - I have received and read the notice to parents regarding federal laws and education code excerpts relating to rights of parents or guardians of minor pupils.

-Date Paren t Signature
+Date Parent Signature Parent Signature

-My chi ild's name is
+My child's name is

 He/she attends (name of school) Grade

-agree t (EC §48915(C)(1) AND (2), E nature and my parent's signature below indicate that I will bring no controlled substances or weapone.
-MMENDATION FOR EXPULSION C §48915(a)(2) ACKNOWLEDGEMENT that I/we understand the Mandatory Recommendation for Expulsion.
-I cons of any kind including knives of any size, key chain knives, Swiss as a weapon, onto the school property.
-I/we further understand that for expulsion.
+MANDATORY RECOMMENDATION FOR EXPULSION (EC §48915(C)(1) AND (2), EC §48915(a)(2) ACKNOWLEDGEMENT

+My signature and my parent's signature below indicate that I/we understand the Mandatory Recommendation for Expulsion.
+I agree that I will bring no controlled substances or weapons of any kind including knives of any size, key chain knives, Swiss Army knives, guns or any other device that can be used as a weapon, onto the school property.
+I/we further understand that violation of this policy will result in a recommendation for expulsion.
 Board Policy 5131.

+Student's Signature

-Studen t's Signature Parent's Signature
+Parent's Signature

+CODE OF CONDUCT ACKNOWLEDGEMENT

-Piedmo rents and I have reviewed the School's Code of Coont, Sierramont, and Summerdale).
-I understand to Induct and the common dress code (Cherrywood, Morrill, Northwood, that I am responsible for the guidelines and rules it contains.
-If I have s Code (Uniform Policy), I know I can call the school or make an
+My parents and I have reviewed the School's Code of Conduct and the common dress code (Cherrywood, Morrill, Northwood, Piedmont, Sierramont, and Summerdale).
+I understand that I am responsible for the guidelines and rules it contains.
+If I have questions about the Code of Conduct and/or the Dress Code (Uniform Policy), I know I can call the school or make an appointment with the Principal or Assistant Principal.

+Student's Signature

-Studen t's Signature Parent's Signature
+Parent's Signature